Free Washington D.C. Arrests, Criminal Records, & Probation Search

 While they do not have an online search tool you may contact the DC Department of Corrections if you need additional assistance in your search.13 According to their website you can obtain general inmate information by contacting their Department of Records Office at (202)523-7060.
 14

-Conduct a Criminal Record Search Using the Washington, DC Clerk of Court
+Conduct a Criminal Record Search Using the Washington D.C.
+Clerk of Court

 If you know someone was convicted of a crime in Washington, DC, you can start your search online using DC court web portals.
 While the specific DC criminal division court does not have their own inmate search tool, DC courts have a general search tool that combines both civil and criminal cases.